 Orientation & Library Instruction

 Orientation tours are offered by many of the libraries in the early part of the fall semester to help new students learn their way around.
-The new student orientation program includes an introduction to the Libraries.
-Later in the school year, undergraduates enrolled in University Writing complete a library assignment that includes additional instruction in library use.
-The Libraries offer a variety of instructional workshops throughout the year on using LibraryWeb, CLIO, and other resources for research.
-Check for schedules in the libraries you use most often.
+The new student orientation program (NSOP) includes an introduction to the Libraries.
+Later in the school year, undergraduates enrolled in University Writing complete a library assignment that includes additional instruction in library research skills.
+The Libraries offer a variety of instructional workshops throughout the year on using specialized software and other resources for research.

-Your first year will be an exciting learning experience, and we look forward to working with you to make the most of the libraries' services and collections.
+Your undergraduate years will offer an exciting learning experience, and we look forward to working with you to make the most of the libraries' services and collections.